Sylius/Sylius/bundles/SyliusInventoryBundle/installation.rst

 Creating your entities
 ----------------------

-Let's assume we want to implement book store application and track books inventory.
+Let's assume we want to implement a book store application and track the books inventory.

-You have to create `Book` and `InventoryUnit` entity, living inside your application code.
+You have to create a `Book` and an `InventoryUnit` entity, living inside your application code.
 We think that **keeping the app-specific bundle structure simple** is a good practice, so let's assume you have your ``AppBundle`` registered under ``App\Bundle\AppBundle`` namespace.